 Initial Coverage Period.
 After you have paid your plan's yearly deductible amount (if you have one), you will pay a portion of your covered drug costs either through co-payments or co-insurance, depending upon your plan, and your insurance will pay the rest, until you meet the Initial Coverage limit.

 A co-payment is usually a set amount, such as $10 for each prescription.
-Alternately, co-insurance is generally a percentage you pay, such as 25% of the drug, and the drug plan pays the other 75%.
-The cost sharing amount and how long this period last will vary depending upon many factors, including your plan’s benefit structure and your required out-of-pocket cost-sharing.
+Alternately, co-insurance is generally a percentage you pay, such as 25% of the cost of the drug, and the drug plan pays the other 75%.
+The cost sharing amount and how long this period lasts will vary depending upon many factors, including your plan's benefit structure and your required out-of-pocket cost-sharing.

 Coverage Gap.
-Once your total drug costs (the combined amount paid by you AND your plan) exceed a certain amount (the Initial Coverage threshold, which is $3,820 in 2019), your drug plan may pay less for your drugs.
+Once your total drug costs (the combined amount paid by you AND your plan) exceed a certain amount (the Initial Coverage threshold, which is $4,130 in 2021), your drug plan may pay less for your drugs.
 This means that you may be responsible for a bigger share of your drug costs while in this coverage gap, known as the donut hole.
+However, in 2021, you can only be responsible for paying up to 25% of the cost for covered brand name drugs or generic drugs, until you reach the other side of the coverage gap.
+For many people with Part D coverage, their share of cost is 25% before they get to the donut hole and while they're in the donut hole.

 Some Part D drug plans may offer additional coverage for certain drugs while you are in the coverage gap.
-Be sure to check with your PDP to see if any of the drugs you are taking are covered while you are in the gap and whether there is an additional premium cost for this coverage.
+Be sure to check with your PDP to see if the drugs you are taking have lower copays while you are in the gap and whether there is an additional premium cost for this coverage.